sealionking/drupal_module_og-sm/og_sm_comment/README.md

 These permissions can be used on global level and site level.

+### Manage comment settings per site content type
+This module allows overriding comment behaviour per content type within a site context.
+Possible statuses are:
+* Open: Any future content of this type is open to new comments.
+* Open for anonymous users: Allow anonymous users to comment on this content type.
+This only works when the anonymous role has the 'post comments' permission.
+* Closed: No comments are allowed, but any past comments remain visible.
+* Hidden: No comments are allowed, and past comments are hidden.

 ### Context detection: Site Comment
 This module provides context detection for site comments.